Tour Code: 6785DUBHOWT01

 Hear how the name Howth is possibly derived from hǫfuð, an ancient Norse word for ‘head,’ which makes sense as this peninsula is also called Howth Head and was inhabited by Vikings centuries ago.
 It is home to one of Ireland’s oldest structures, the imposing Howth Castle.
 Lovers of Irish literature might recall it is the spot where Leopold Bloom proposed to Molly in James Joyce’s novel Ulysses.

 On clear days, Howth offers a great view of Dublin and, if you squint, you can sometimes see as far as Northern Ireland and Wales.
-The area also boasts Howth Castle, one of the oldest occupied buildings in all of Ireland.
+The area also boasts Howth Castle (which you will walk past), one of the oldest occupied buildings in all of Ireland.
 Learn about its intriguing history and its place in Irish culture as you soak up the views.
 Lighthouses, Viking and medieval ruins, remnants from the Neolithic age and W.B.
 Yeats’ boyhood home are just a few of the other sights you may see.

 When you’ve built up a hunger, stop into the Summit restaurant for a traditional Howth seafood meal, which is discounted for your tour group (or feel free to bring your own lunch, if you wish).